athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 running the hyperparameter grid search are listed below.

-12.6.
-Case Study 4: Trend and Seasonality 222

     Note: Given the stochastic nature of the algorithm, your specific results may vary.
 Consider running the example a few times.